tymyrddin/blue/source/docs/home/cloud/mfa.md

 ## Tool recommendations

-* For most people: Authy (if you need sync) or Aegis/Raivo (if you prioritize privacy) and YubiKey 5 NFC (for critical accounts)
+* For most people: Authy (if you need sync) or Aegis/Raivo (if you prioritise privacy) and YubiKey 5 NFC (for critical accounts)
 * For businesses: YubiKey + Duo/Microsoft Authenticator
 * For ultra-security: Nitrokey + KeePassXC (TOTP storage)